KeiOshima/KeiOshima.github.io/README.md

 # Personal-Website

-My final project for my web-design class
+My final project for my web-design class which acts as an upgraded resume/ portfolio website.